google/airdialogue/README.md

 ## What's New

+- Jul 13,2020: Fixed a bug in BLEU evaluation.
+The current version gives higher BLEU scores.
+Support evaluation for different roles and add KL-divergence metric (see `--infer_metrics`).
 - Jul 12,2020: We update the [AirDialogue dataset][data] to version v1.1.
 We fixed typos, misalignment between KB file and dialogue file.
 Please download and use the new data.